rockroman/mildew-detection-in-cherry-leaves/README.md

 ## Dataset Content

-* The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
-We then created a fictitious user story where predictive analytics can be applied in a real project in the workplace.
+* Dataset was obtained from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
+Subsequently,  a hypothetical user scenario was created to demonstrate the practical application of predictive analytics in a workplace project.
-* The dataset contains +4 thousand images taken from the client's crop fields.
-The images show healthy cherry leaves and cherry leaves that have powdery mildew, a fungal disease that affects many plant species.
-The cherry plantation crop is one of the finest products in their portfolio, and the company is concerned about supplying the market with a compromised quality product.
+* The dataset comprises over 4,000 images captured from the client's crop fields.
+These images depict both healthy cherry leaves and leaves afflicted with powdery mildew, a fungal disease that poses a threat to numerous plant species.
+Given the cherry plantation's significance within their product portfolio, the company is deeply invested in ensuring the market receives products of uncompromised quality.

 ## Business Requirements
-The cherry plantation crop from Farmy & Foods is facing a challenge where their cherry plantations have been presenting powdery mildew.
-Currently, the process is manual verification if a given cherry tree contains powdery mildew.
-An employee spends around 30 minutes in each tree, taking a few samples of tree leaves and verifying visually if the leaf tree is healthy or has powdery mildew.
-If there is powdery mildew, the employee applies a specific compound to kill the fungus.
-The time spent applying this compound is 1 minute.
-The company has thousands of cherry trees, located on multiple farms across the country.
-As a result, this manual process is not scalable due to the time spent in the manual process inspection.

-To save time in this process, the IT team suggested an ML system that detects instantly, using a leaf tree image, if it is healthy or has powdery mildew.
-A similar manual process is in place for other crops for detecting pests, and if this initiative is successful, there is a realistic chance to replicate this project for all other crops.
-The dataset is a collection of cherry leaf images provided by Farmy & Foods, taken from their crops.
+* The cherry plantation at Farmy & Foods faces a challenge with powdery mildew affecting their cherry trees.
+Currently, manual inspection takes around 30 minutes per tree, with an additional minute for applying treatment if needed.
+With thousands of trees across multiple farms, this process is not scalable.
+To address this, the IT team proposed implementing an ML system to instantly detect powdery mildew in cherry tree images.
+If successful, this approach could be extended to other crops.
+The dataset comprises cherry leaf images provided by Farmy & Foods.

+# Business Objectives:

-* 1 - The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
+* Conduct a study to visually differentiate healthy cherry leaves from those with powdery mildew.
-* 2 - The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.
+* Predict whether a cherry tree is healthy or afflicted with powdery mildew.

 ## Hypothesis and how to validate?
-* List here your project hypothesis(es) and how you envision validating it (them).
+* Hypothesis:
+Plants affected by fungal infestation, specifically powdery mildew, exhibit distinct visual characteristics on their leaves, such as light grey or white powdery spots.
+By conducting an average image study, we aim to investigate whether these visual markers reliably differentiate infected plants from healthy, uninfected ones."

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks